nowitsabby/dark-rpg-nextjs/assets/srd/fear.md

 121–130|Totally overcome, the character screams and vomits uncontrollably for 1d5 rounds.
 During this time he can do nothing, and drops anything he is holding.
 Afterward, until the end of the encounter, the character can only take a single Half Action each turn.
 131–140|The character laughs hysterically and randomly attacks anything near him in a manic frenzy, firing wildly or attacking with whatever he has at hand.
 This effect lasts until the character Snaps Out of It (Willpower test in his next turn), or until he is knocked Unconscious or otherwise incapacitated.
 141–160|The character crumples to the ground for 1d5+1 rounds and begins sobbing, babbling, and tearing at his own flesh, and can do nothing else.
 Even after he returns to his senses, he is a complete mess, and suffers a –20 penalty on all tests until the end of the encounter.
-161–170|The character’s mind snaps.
+161–170|The character's mind snaps.
 He becomes catatonic for 1d5 hours; for that time, he is Unconscious and cannot be roused.
 171+   |The character is so overcome with terror that his heart stops: he must make a Challenging (+0) Toughness test or die.
 If he succeeds, the character still falls Unconscious for 1d5 hours, and cannot be roused for that time.

 ### Shock and Snapping Out of It